RiffleSystems/riffle-website/src/pages/posts/introduction.md

 ***Universal**:* Blur the boundary between “app state” and “UI state”, managing both in one system.
 This enables thinking more flexibly about the role of different bits of state, e.g. making it easy to share or persist data.

-In this essay we describe an early prototype of Riffle, a state management framework that embodies these ideas.
-The prototype leverages the SQLite embedded database as a storage and query engine, and uses React.js as a rendering layer for the web.
-Using existing technologies  enabled rapid prototyping to answer key questions about the developer experience, but also exposed some limitations of integrating with existing tools.
+In this essay we describe an early prototype of Riffle, a state management system based on these ideas.
+The prototype uses SQLite as a storage and query engine, and React.js as a rendering layer, targeting both in-browser apps as well as a desktop app using Tauri.
+Riffle is far from complete, but we hope that sharing our initial learnings might provide some value.

 We share some concrete examples of building software using Riffle, and demonstrate some of the powerful capabilities suggested by the approach.
-Riffle is still far from a usable product—we also share some of the challenges we have encountered, some of which are incidental engineering problems, but some of which point to deeper research challenges.
+We also share some of the challenges we have encountered, some of which are incidental engineering problems, but some of which point to deeper research challenges.

 ## Architecture comparison